natrontech/workshop-ansible/docs/basics/inventory/create-inventory.md

 # Creating an ansible inventory
+The inventory is a file that contains a list of hosts, groups and optionally variables.
+The inventory file can be a YAML file or an INI file.
+This tutorial uses YAML format.

 ## Creating the inventory

 This is an example inventory file.
 It contains 3 hosts and 1 group.
 The group `webserver` contains only server2.
 ```yaml title="inventory.yml" hl_lines="2 4 8"
 all: